-Suicide is the second leading cause of death for 10-19 year-olds in the United States.
+Suicide is the second leading cause of death for 15-34 year-olds and third leading cause of death for 10-14 year-olds in the United States.
 A far greater number of youths attempt suicide each year.
 These are shocking statistics, but we also know that most youths who die by suicide suffer from a mental or substance use disorder, or both.
 It is important to look for signs of substance abuse or depression and get professional help for your child.

 -CDC and Prevention